jarredthejellyfish/corona_karen/README.md

+###Corona Karen
 Hi!
-Welcome to Coronita, a bot designed to gather and send messages to corona patients currently in hospitals around Barcelona.
+Welcome to Karen, a bot designed to gather and send messages to COVID-19 patients currently in hospitals around Barcelona.